What Breaks Knowledge Graph based RAG? Benchmarking and Empirical Insights into Reasoning under Incomplete Knowledge: Personal Identification Issue in FB15k-237 and Wikidata5m

-While FB15k-237 contains information about individuals, it typically focuses on well-known public figures such as celebrities, politicians, and historical figures.
-Since this information is already widely available online and in various public sources, its inclusion in Freebase doesn't significantly compromise individual privacy compared to datasets containing sensitive personal information.
+While FB15k-237 and Wikidata5m contain information about individuals, they typically focus on well-known public figures such as celebrities, politicians, and historical figures.
+Since this information is already widely available online and in various public sources, their inclusion in Freebase and Wikidata doesn't significantly compromise individual privacy compared to datasets containing sensitive personal information.